pubnub/kafka-bridge/kafka/readme.md

 Easy drop-in operations.
 Dashboard management page included.

-## Up and running in 10 seconds
+## Docker Compose - Up and running in 60 seconds ( includes Kafka and Zookeeper )

-Want to try EMP with Kafka?
+Want to try EMP with Kafka as a demo?
-Test runtime with Docker Compose.
+Demo is available as a runtime with Docker Compose.
-Easily test using `docker-compose`.
+Easily try using `docker-compose`.

 ```shell
 git clone git@github.com:stephenlb/edge-messaging-platform.git